Our Board

 President : Mathieu Fleury

-Mathieu brings his experience volunteering for the Canadian Olympic Committee, Canada Women’s National Baseball Team, Volleyball Canada and Diving Canada in addition to his work as a City Councillor to OSC’s Board of Directors.
-In 2010, he became one of the youngest councillors with the City of Ottawa at age 25.
-Mathieu is currently the City Councillor for the Rideau-Vanier Ward.
+Mathieu brings to OSC’s Board of Directors his experience volunteering for the Canadian Olympic Committee, Canada Women’s National Baseball Team, Volleyball Canada and Diving Canada in addition to his work as a City Councillor.
+In 2010, he became one of the youngest councillors with the City of Ottawa at age 25 and continued to serve Rideau-Vanier Ward until 2022.
 Mathieu’s prior experiences include working with the City of Ottawa in the Recreation and Culture department and interning with the Minister of State (Sport) for the 2010 Winter Olympic Games.
 Mathieu’s role on the Board is just one of many ways in which he contributes to the Ottawa community.

 Connect with Mathieu on LinkedIn